 Also, as described above, in domestic arbitration, section 17 of Cap.
-4 provides that any party to the arbitration agreement may apply to the court requesting the issue of witness summons requiring third parties to appear for examination, or to produce any documents they would normally be compelled to produce for the purposes of a trial in a civil action.
+4 provides that any party to the arbitration agreement may apply to the court requesting the issue of witness summons requiring third parties to appear for examination, or requiring the production of any documents they would normally be compelled to produce for the purposes of a trial in a civil action.